 Can your Mac run TypeIt4Me?

-Mavericks (10.9), Yosemite (10.10), El Capitan (10.11) and Sierra (10.12) are all free to download from the Mac App Store.
+Mavericks (10.9), Yosemite (10.10), El Capitan (10.11), Sierra (10.12) and High Sierra (10.13) are all free to download from the Mac App Store.
 If you’re still running an older OS but your Mac can run at least Mavericks, we strongly recommend upgrading to the newest operating system your Mac can support so you can take advantage of the many UI enhancements, new functionalities and security improvements on offer.

 Apple formally notes that macOS Mavericks runs on the following Mac categories: